 But why do we talk about improving voting?
 What’s the problem with the way we vote?
 Hasn’t voting on paper and having people count them worked great for us so far?

-Firstly we shouldn’t avoid looking for improvements just because the “old way” worked well.
+Firstly, we shouldn’t avoid looking for improvements just because the “old way” worked well.
 If so then we wouldn’t have faster cars, bigger TV-screens or more effective medicine—the previous versions already worked well enough.
 There’s always value in making something better.

 To say that the election was close does it a disservice.
 After a day full of uncertainty, where Gore had called Bush to concede the election just to withdraw it later, it was clear Florida would be the decider.
 Bush appeared to have won in Florida with a margin of roughly 0.01%—a couple of hundred votes out of six million votes.
 This was so close that a machine recount was made, which showed that Bush had indeed won with only 327 votes!

 Here we need to realize that the machines aren’t computers that just count the votes digitally.
-They’re machines that take the ballots, examines them and tries to figure out what vote is marked (or punched) on the ballot.3
+They’re machines that take the ballots, examines them and tries to figure out what vote is marked (or punched) on the ballot.

 The problem here is that some of the ballots weren’t in good condition.
 Some ballots weren’t punched through completely (so the machines couldn’t detect the votes), others had voted for the same office multiple times or were incomplete in other ways.
 With the election being so close it’s easy to see that these votes could very well change the outcome.
 Therefore the Florida Supreme Court ruled that these questionable ballots should be recounted by hand.

-Because the stakes were fairly high (an understatement I know) there were a ton of legal action, and charges of conflict of interest were pushed by both parties.
+Because the stakes were fairly high (an understatement I know) there was a ton of legal action, and charges of conflict of interest were pushed by both parties.
 At the end the U.S. Supreme Court overturned the Florida decision and put a stop to the recounting, awarded Florida’s votes to Bush and that no recount could be held in time.

 The problems with paper voting

 One of the issues with the U.S. election is that there are essentially only two parties and the winner of the election takes it all.
 Therefore such a small difference as a couple of hundred votes did have a huge impact.
-If Al Gore had won, our world might look completely different today.
+If Al Gore had won, our world might have looked completely different today.

 Inexact vote counting